 Some seniors are more active or health conscious.
 They may want a juicer to make healthy drinks, a walking or hiking stick, a new bicycle seat, a bicycle built for two, new golf shoes, or just about anything else you can think of that suits their activity of choice.

 For a senior who has shown less initiative, perhaps a membership at a fitness center and a few accompanied visits might break down any reservations they have about going.
 Some centers do offer classes specifically for seniors.
 (For the elderly, be sure any new level of activity is ok with a physician)

 Making personalized memory books can make a great gift for the elderly.
 Going through them and reliving the best times are part of the fun.
 In some instances, you may even want to construct the book together.
 Sorting through the items, telling stories, and so forth as you go.

-Of course this can also be done like a display item for the wall rather than a book.
+Of course, this can also be done as a display item for the wall rather than a book.

 Just because someone reaches a particular age, doesn't mean they don't enjoy new experiences.